 Arizer has been busy!
 Since the release of the OG Solo, Arizer has release four new vaporizers.
 That’s right, four.
 The OG Solo got an upgrade and is now the Solo 2 vaporizer.
 They also introduced the Air vaporizer, followed by the Arizer Air 2, and last but definitely not least, they came out with the Arizer ArGo.

 As you can imagine, the Solo 2 is everything great about the OG Solo but with a full temp spectrum, better battery life, and quicker heat times.
 The Air 1 and 2 vaporizers are the slimmer, more portable version of the Solo 2, and the ArGo Vaporizer is the smallest, lightest, most pocket-friendly vaporizer Arizer has ever made.
 I think you will really like it if you are looking for a vape with absolute portability and great taste.

 I also wrote up a full Arizer Vaporizer Buying Guide with information about all of the Arizer vaporizers, both portable and desktop.
 Check it out and let me know if you have any questions.
 If you aren’t quite sold on Arizer products, you can always check out my up-to-date and current list of the best portable vaporizers.

 I like my Solo because I feel like it has some of the best vapor quality of any portable vaporizer under $100.
 It uses a ceramic heating element and an all-glass mouthpiece to deliver excellent taste and vapor density.
 The stems really smooth and cool the vapor nicely, although they do lower portability.

-You can pick it up here for $81 with coupon code “25OFF”.
+You can pick up the OG Solo from my recommended authorized retailer here for $99.
 All of the Arizer vaporizers are still for sale, and I would recommend any one of them.
 It just depends on your situation and how you’ll be using it.
 Read on below to get the full OG Solo vaporizer review.